Spreckelsville, Hawaii: History

 Spreckels then incorporated the Hawaiian Commercial and Sugar Company (HC&S) with Hermann Schussler, chief engineer of California's Spring Valley Water Works, and others, which joined the "Big Five" to become one of the most powerful entities in Hawaii.
 The HC&S built the "Haiku ditch" to deliver 50 million gallons (190 million liters) of water over 30 mi daily to his plantation lands, crossing ravines several hundred feet deep, surpassing the Hamakua ditch in volume and scope.
 Other technological advancements included using electric lighting to allow the plant to operate deep into the night, construction of a sugar mill that was capable of processing 20 tons of sugar per hour, and being the first plantation to use rail to transport sugarcane from the fields to the mill.
 The Haiku ditch, the Hamakua ditch, and the Lowrie ditch (built in 1900 for the plantation) are part of the East Maui Irrigation System, which has been recognized as a Historical Civil Engineering Landmark by the American Society of Civil Engineers.

 By 1892, Spreckelsville was the largest sugarcane plantation in the world, and employed thousands of immigrant farm laborers from Japan, Korea, China, and other countries, who often lived in squalid conditions.
 These camps no longer exist and the land they were on has been reclaimed for sugar crops.

 However, Spreckels began suffering setbacks after falling out of Kalākaua's favor in 1886.
 Besides Alexander & Baldwin (A&B), the HC&S faced new competition from the California and Hawaiian Sugar Company, which grew to become one of largest sugar refineries in the world.
 Other problems included deterioration of the Spreckelsville facilities and the annexation of Hawaii by the United States, which brought an end to contract laborers.
 A&B then gained control of the HC&S in 1898, forcing Spreckels out.

-Eventually, A&B sold off the desirable coastal lands to real estate developers, and those houses and vacation rentals are the ones that now make up the community.
+Alexander & Baldwin closed the by-then outdated mill at Spreckelsville in 1902, shifting HC&S factory operations to the newly constructed mill at Puʻunene.
+Later in the century, as tourism displaced sugar as Maui's primary industry, A&B gradually sold off the desirable coastal lands to real estate developers and Spreckelsville became a residential and vacation rental community.

+Kahului Airport began operating in 1952, with its main runway immediately to the southwest of Spreckelsville, leading to issues with airport noise pollution in the community.